List of Taskmaster episodes: Series 19 (2025)

 The studio elements of the nineteenth series were recorded from 18 September to 24 September 2024.

 The cast for the show's nineteenth series was announced on 22 January 2025, featuring Fatiha El-Ghorri, Jason Mantzoukas, Mathew Baynton, Rosie Ramsey and Stevie Martin.
 For the team tasks in this series, the team of three is made up of El-Ghorri, Baynton and Ramsey, with the team of two consisting of Mantzoukas and Martin.

 In the ninth episode, former contestants Aisling Bea and Nish Kumar were individually featured during separate task attempts by Mantzoukas.

 Baynton was the overall winner, with Martin as runner up, Mantzoukas in 3rd, Ramsey in 4th, and El-Ghorri finishing in last.
 The series, including viewership within a week post-broadcast, averaged approx. million viewers; with viewership within four weeks of broadcast, this rose to a million average.

-For the official YouTube uploads of this series, the series' episodes are labeled with "Season 19" rather than "Series 19", in reference to a running gag regarding American contestant Mantzoukas's American English speech and vocabulary (see television season).
-This practice then continued for further series.